Integrated Order Management: The Key to Efficiency in IBM Maximo

 Order Management Fundamentals: The Backbone of Smooth Operations

 Order management is the heart of any maintenance, repair, and operations (MRO) workflow.
-It’s the process that ensures the right parts, tools, and services reach the right place at the right time.
+It ensures that the right parts, tools, and services reach the right place at the right time.
 Without it, delays pile up, costs skyrocket, and productivity tanks.

 Here’s what you need to know about order management fundamentals: